kimryan0416/EasierVRAssets/EVRA_Locomotion/README.md

 ### Usage with OVRPlayerController

-The Prefab `EVRA_Locomotion` can be placed in the following location inside of the `OVRPlayerController`:
+The `EVRA_Locomotion` prefab can be placed anywhere in the scene hierarchy.
+If attempting to manually add the `EVRA_Locomotion.cs` component to an existing object, it is recommended that it is added at the following location inside of the `OVRPlayerController`:

 * __*OVRPlayerController*__